pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

 ## Built-In Extensions

 Disable the "Background Logo" extension and the "Launch new instance" extension.
+Enable Applications Menu and Places Status Indicator.

 ## Manually Installed Extensions